 The use of prosthetics and bionics for humans dramatically increases the quality of life for people all over the world.
 Prosthetics involve artificial limbs and organs.
 Bionics are similar to prosthetics, but these mechanical parts are created to be as good as, or even better functioning, than a person's original limb or organ.
 Learn more about this fascinating field with insightful articles.

 A Scientist's View on Tissue Engineering Tissue engineering has the potential to change the way we deal with disease, injuries and old age.
 Growing new living tissue to replace diseased and damaged tissue could be commonplace in the future.

 The Use of Autologous Cells in Tissue Engineering Harvesting autologous cells to repair or replace organs is quickly becoming a reality.
 Scientists have already successfully used autologous cells for tissue engineering in the research field and in real patient settings.

 Prosthetic Finger Attachments and How They Work Technological advancements in finger prosthesis have made it possible for someone who does not have a finger to be able to use prosthetic finger attachments to have a fully functioning hand again.

 Different Types of Prosthetics Did you know that amputee population of the United States alone is over half million people?
 Did you know that the term "prosthetics" does not only refer to the replacement of limbs.
 It can include different types of prosthetics - from dentures and gastric bands, to artificial breasts for women.

 Advancements in Prosthetic Technology Prosthetic treatment has been here for a long time – the first artificial member found is dated about 2700 BC.
 Throughout the years, the technology used has improved immensely and present times advancement in prosthetic technology include micro-processors, robotics and even artificial intelligence.

+How Does a Prosthetic Eye Work?
 In the past, when someone lost his eye, he would have to wear a patch to cover the damaged eye.
 However prosthetic eyes can restore the look of having a real eye.
 Advancements in bionic eyes have made it possible for blind patients to have partial eyesight.

 About Robotic Prosthetics Today's manufacturers of robotic prosthetics have made great and advanced inroads into the concept of replacement limbs.
 In many instances, the latter have created them to an extent when they now not only look realistic, but can actually be made to react in a natural and lifelike fashion.